jjasferreira/deiwed/README.md

 The frontend is a Vue application that uses the backend, a Spring Boot application.
 The user interacts with the frontend, which communicates with the backend, to manage data through a REST API.
 This backend application uses JPA to connect to a database and manage entities.
 DEIWed uses a Docker containerized MariaDB database to persist data.

+[Here](NOTES.md), you can find some notes about the application's development process and features.

 ## Configuring

 Before being able to run the application, you must open Docker Desktop.